 - To identify the easiest keywords to target, apply a filter for Keyword Difficulty to only show keywords with a KD score less than 60.
 The lower the KD score, the easier it would be to target the keyword and successfully rank for it in organic search with your site.
 (4)

-- Identify the keywords that are most relevant to your website with low KD and use the checkbox to add them to the Export Manager.
+- Identify the keywords that are most relevant to your website with low KD and use the checkbox to add them to your Export.

 - Next, change the venn diagram next to your domain from “common keywords” to “unique to first domain.”
-This will show you keywords that your competitors all rank for but your website has no ranking.
+(6) This will show you keywords that your competitors all rank for but your website has no ranking.
+Note in the image below that all 3 competitors have positions for the keywords, but our main site, swimmingpool.com has none.
 Now you can identify any completely new keywords to target.

 Uncover Long Tail Keywords